DMartinez2560/dmartinez2560.github.io/index.md

 ![image](assets/images/figures/fig10.png)

+Add Comparison of Models fig

 ### Discussion

 We observed that the DETR performance for smaller items increases with the DC-5 models as the resolution is increased by a factor of 2, correlating with increases in Items Labeled in Table III.
 On the down side, the DC-5 models have a higher computation cost because of the higher cost associated with self-attentions of the encoders, as shown in Table I. This observation matches with the claim made in the DETR paper[16].

-Taking the unorthodox way, we are trying to combine two non-related models and without linking them, but rather having the output of one be processed into being input for the other algorithm.
-We are yet to experiment with the full Model Chaining approach and identify advantages of the system.
-We are optimistic because the DETR output is bounding boxes of objects in an image, and the input for segmentation for SegMyO are also bounding boxes.
-We need to get object wise mask, and take a union of the masks to create a bigger image mask.
-We can evaluate with the ground truth masks once the total image mask is created.
+Taking the unorthodox way, we combined two non-related models without linking them, but rather having the output of one be processed into being input for the other algorithm.
+We implemented the full Model Chaining approach where we passed the original image through DETR, and passed the output of DETR through SegMyO model which gave out a segmentation mask.
+The DETR output is bounding boxes of objects in an image, and the input for segmentation for SegMyO are also bounding boxes.
+We get object wise mask form SegMyO, and we stitch each object mask to create an image mask.

+We observe in qualitative measure that the edges are not fine and curves of the instances of classes in the image are not being clearly identified by the model chaining.

 Future work will involve comparing the DETR models against each other image by image using all the metrics and also further qualitative analysis.
 This will aid in determining missed or incorrect labels.
-Due to its high score, relative items labeled count, and low computation time, the Resnet 50 model appears favorable for chaining with SegMyO.
-With that said, a final decision will be made upon the completion of the further analyses.
+The DETR RESNET101-DC5 proved to be an acceptable choice for use with the SegMyO.
+An average of 0.789 mIoU across the Frankfurt images instance segmentation indicates the potential for the model chain to be further optimized for the Cityscapes dataset.
+Some limitations of the work is that item mislabeling can occur when a Cityscapes item is found to be similar to a COCO item detected by SegMyO.
+This occurred for street lights, for example, that in one instance was classified as a TV.
+Further model training can reduce this mislabeling.

 DeepLab results, Fig. 8, clearly shows that the model is successful qualitatively and Table IV shows that the model is successful quantitatively, on average.
 The discussion for the DeepLab is between using different architectures.
 The RESNET-50 being backbone is a rather famous architecture, but we also extend our implementation to use the axial-transformers combined with ResNets.
 We are planning to run the model on the total validation dataset and complete the analysis on the DeepLab models trained on Cityscapes.

+xial-DeepLabs performs better than the Panoptic-DeepLabs on aggregate, but the mIoUs and other metrics are relatively very close in our observation.
+We found in the literature that Axial-DeepLabs outperforms Panoptic-DeepLab by 1.2% Panoptic Quality (PQ) on the Cityscapes dataset XXXXXXXX \cite{axial_deeplab_2020} XXXXXX.
+In general, we see the end to end model to work better because the deep architecture enable the small features to be identified easily and training on the dataset makes the model detect better.

+We could not train the deep neural network using the dataset because of compute limitations, but we strongly believe that making few architectural changes to train on Cityscapes, can make the neural networks yield higher performance.
+One future work is to create light weight neural network for segmentation such that it can be helpful in real world applications.
 ## Unsupervised Learning - Clustering

 ### Classical K-Means